 Colorado House Bill 17-1326 was signed into law on June 6, 2017, forming the Community Crime Prevention Initiative (CCPI) also known as Transforming Safety.
 On June 17,2021 Colorado House Bill 21-1215 was signed into law expanding the program to Grand Junction and Trinidad.
-This initiative reinvests parole reform dollars in north Aurora and southeast Colorado Springs for a pilot program to support economic development and community services through community loan and grant programs.
+This initiative reinvests parole reform dollars in north Aurora, southeast Colorado Springs, Grand Junction and Trinidad for a pilot program to support economic development and community services through community loan and grant programs.

-The initiative will fund programs, projects, and/or direct services aimed at reducing crime in the target pilot neighborhoods through:
+The initiative funds programs, projects, and/or direct services aimed at reducing crime in the target pilot neighborhoods through:

-- Small business loans, made available through non-depository Community Development Financial Institutions (CDFI) that serve the target neighborhoods ($1 M), and
+- Small Business Loans: made available through non-depository Community Development Financial Institutions (CDFI) that serve the target communities.

-- Grants to local governments, nonprofits or schools, made available through community foundations and/or a third-party administrator that serve the target neighborhoods ($3 M).
+- Grants: to local governments, nonprofits or schools, made available through community foundations and/or a third-party administrator that serve the target neighborhoods.

-In the 2019 legislative session, all programs within the initiatives were extended until sunset, September 1, 2027.
+In the 2021 legislative session, the original programs within the initiative were extended until sunset, September 1, 2027.
 All expansion programs will repeal effective September 1, 2023.

 Financial Assistance Manager

 For information about this legislation, or to receive notices about community meetings, contact:

 Executive Director, Colorado Criminal Justice Reform Coalition